betapie/astd/README.md

 - utility
   - pair
 - memory
-  - unique_ptr (no allocator, use with array types blocked)
+  - unique_ptr for non-array types
 - functional
   - simple_function which is less smart than std::function.
 It can bind function pointers, lambdas and functors.
 In its current state it is allocated and does not feature SVO.
 So use carefully.